Dominicod/Dominicod/README.md

 # Hey y'all!
 My name is Dominic O'Donnell;

-I am a driven Software Engineer, characterized by my outgoing personality and appetite for learning.
+I am a driven Software Developer, characterized by my outgoing personality and appetite for learning.
 I thrive on problem-solving and find fulfillment in bringing brightness to people's lives.
 It is this sense of purpose that draws me to the software industry, where I am constantly able to embody these values.

 I possess expertise in building robust and secure back-end web applications, particularly with C#.NET, with complementary proficiency in front-end development.
 My enthusiasm for collaborative work finds a match in Agile environments, although I can adeptly acclimate to various work settings to deliver tangible results with efficiency.